Recently (and some not so recently) Received Books

 - Sonnets of a Penny-a-Liner and You Bring Your Whole Life to the Material by Mark Wallace (Buck Downs Books, 1996 and Leave Books, 1992, respectively).

-September 10, 2012 § Leave a Comment
+September 10, 2012 § Leave a comment

-Reblogged from Papers for the Border Podcast:
+Latest Papers for the Border podcast…

 ... and here is the playlist, featuring music by Horsebladder (Elaine Kahn); Emily Hay; Audrey Chen; Cabinet of Natural Curiosities (Jasmine Dreame Wagner)!